Tickets, Seating and Special Accommodations

 - Doors will open one hour prior to the ceremony.

-- Latecomers will be seated at the commencement staff's discretion.
+- Latecomeers will be seated at the commencement staff's discretion.

 - Strollers are not allowed in the arena.

-- Air horns, large banners and other distracting items are prohibited in the ceremony arena and may be confiscated.
+- Air horns, large banners, balloons and other distracting items are prohibited in the ceremony arena and may be confiscated.

 Handicap Access/Special Accommodations

-- Sign language interpreters are available upon request for any commencement ceremony.
-Please contact Margaret Rose McDonnell at 773-298-3308 or firstname.lastname@example.org in order to discuss these specific needs.
-All requests must be submitted at least 30 days in advance.
+If you are a graduating student or if you have a family member who will need disability accomodations for the upcoming commencement ceremonies, please contact Margaret Rose McDonnell at 773-298-3308 or firstname.lastname@example.org in order to discuss these specific needs.
+All requests must be submitted at least 30 days in advance by completing the Disability Accommodations Request Form.

 - A designated seating area on the main floor of the Shannon Center arena, behind the graduate seating section, will be available for guests who are unable to walk up to the regular grandstand seats.